ezcater/ezcater_rubocop/README.md

 See the `rubocop` command-line for additional options including auto-generating configuration for existing offenses and auto-correction.

+### Circle Script

+This gem contains a script, `circle_rubocop.rb`, that can be used to run RuboCop in CI.

+The behavior of the script is that all files are checked on master or if the rubocop configuration has changed.
+On non-master branches, only the files added or changed on the branch are checked.

+For non-master branches, `[rubocop skip]` can be included in the commit message to skip running rubocop.

 ## Versioning

 This gem is versioned based on the MAJOR.MINOR version of `rubocop`.
 The first